pkhenry52/Biorhythm/README.md

 # Biorhythm

-Just another Bioryhthm charting program to show the use of matplotlib and side panel for inputting.
+Just another Biorhythm charting program to show the use of matplotlib and side panel for inputting.